top of page

 Mahmuda Siddika

 Mahmuda Siddika is a Bangladesh-based emerging artist whose work delves into self-discovery through life experiences, memories, and the hidden connections between nature and its inner self.
 Her artistic expression is shaped by metaphorical concepts, translating them into visual narratives through diverse elements.
 Engaging deeply with socio-political themes, mythological history, and the ever-changing dynamics of communities, Mahmuda integrates cultural awareness and community engagement into her creative process.
 She explores various mediums, emphasizing sustainable art practices that foster long-term involvement and interaction with the communities she works with, creating a lasting impact.
-Her work is driven by a commitment to meaningful artistic dialogue and transformation.
+A commitment to meaningful artistic dialogue and transformation drives her work.
 Mahmuda holds an MFA in Printmaking from Rabindra Bharati University, Kolkata, India, and a BFA from the Faculty of Fine Arts, University of Dhaka, Bangladesh.

 Monidipa Dasgupta